aluxnimm/outlookcaldavsynchronizer/README.md

 ### Distribution Lists ###

 When enabled in Contact Mapping configuration you can now also sync Outlook Distribution Lists with your server contact groups.
 Since different servers use different formats to store contact groups, you will be able to choose the used DAV contact group format.
-Right now, only the VLIST format for SOGo servers is supported, but other formats will follow.
-Don't enable this option when your server doesn't support it!
+Right now, the VLIST format for SOGo servers and vCards with KIND:group are supported.
+Don't enable any of these options when your server doesn't support it!

 Since Outlook Distribution Lists also support list members which aren't in the addressbook but SOGo VLISTs don't, we add them as custom X-Attributes.
 With this workaround those members aren't displayed in SOGo but won't get lost when syncing back to Outlook.

+Since vCard in version 3.0 doesn't support contact groups we use X-ADDRESSBOOK-SERVER attributes for KIND and MEMBER for contact groups.

 ### Google Calender / Addressbooks / Tasks settings ###